Girls in STEM - Snow and Avalanche Science

 - 8:00am Day overview

 - 9:00am Work on avalanche board using the Design Thinking Process

 |CHP+ (Child Health Plan Plus) Rate||$90|

 If you have a financial barrier, please apply for a scholarship for the Girls in STEM program.
 All scholarships will be determined on a rolling basis and offered based on financial need.Apply Here

 A variety of female professionals will be interacting with all participating girls throughout the weekend.
 As the cast of STEM Mentors is solidified, we will update this page with names and biographies.
 Stay tuned.

 In today’s professional world there is a large gender gap in STEM focused careers.
 This gender gap is experienced not only in the workforce, but in the pursuit of post-secondary STEM degree programs.
 The research explains some of the disparities are due to lacking female self-esteem within STEM subjects, limited mentors working within STEM fields, and gender stereotypes within our society and educational system.

-Building off of the success of past Keystone Science School’s Girls in STEM programs, this unique opportunity focuses on healthcare specific topics while inviting participants to stay overnight on Keystone Science School’s campus.
+Building off of the success of past Keystone Science School’s Girls in STEM programs, this unique opportunity focuses on snow & avalanche specific topics while inviting participants to stay overnight on Keystone Science School’s campus.
 The intent is to create another step in the Girls in STEM continuum of programs further strengthening mentor relationships and girls’ interest in STEM.